 Examples of valid internal procedure names:

-A procedure declaration consists of the keyword “TO
+A procedure declaration consists of the keyword “TO” followed by

 the procedure name and its scope.
 The set of statements